 The length method may be applied to vectors (but not scalars).
 The result is the number of components in the vector.
 For example, sets the constant L to 3.
-The type returned by .length() on a vector is int.
+The type returned by .length() on a vector is int, and the value returned is a constant expression.